-Clip Studio Paint is a professional application for comic book artists, animators, and sketch artists.
-It has a lot of drawing tools, speech balloons, 3D effects, perspective rulers, and more.
+Clip Studio Paint is for comic book artists, animators, and sketch artists.
+It has a lot of drawing tools, speech balloons, 3D effects, and perspective rulers.

-Furthermore, it includes a vast library of downloadable brushes created by professionals.
-Using these brushes, you can draw stylish patterns and shapes.
+It also includes a library of downloadable brushes to draw stylish patterns and shapes.
+However, all this comes at a price.

 The main difference

-The main difference between the two is the frame size.
-Clip Studio Paint PRO supports up to 24 frame animations, whereas the EX version has a much higher limit.
+One of the important differences is the frame size.
+Clip Studio Paint PRO allows 24-frame animations, whereas the EX version has a higher limit.

-Other features only available in EX include multi-page editing, collaboration, converting pictures into diagrams, and exporting options.
+Other options only in EX include collaboration, multi-page editing, converting pictures into diagrams, and more exporting options.

 Animation frames